cloudsimplus/cloudsimplus/README.md

 These new interfaces were also crucial to implement the [Null Object Pattern](https://en.wikipedia.org/wiki/Null_Object_pattern) to try avoiding `NullPointerException`s.

 The initialization of the simulation is not performed by the static `CloudSim.startSimulation` method anymore, which required a lot of parameters.
 Now you have just to instantiate a `CloudSim` object using the default, no-arguments constructor, as shown below.
-This instance is used in the constructor of `DatacenterBroker` and `Datacenter` objects.
+This instance is used in the constructor of `DatacenterBroker` and `Datacenter` objects:

 ```java
 CloudSim cloudsim = new CloudSim();